 As is the case with most crimes, every domestic violence case is different.
 Some domestic violence charges can be classified as a felony, such as continuous violence.
 Others might be classified as a misdemeanor.
 Under Texas Law:

-- Class A Misdemeanor: Up to one year in jail or a fine up to $4,000, or both
+Class A Misdemeanor: Up to one year in jail or a fine up to $4,000, or both

-- 3rd Degree Felony: From two to 10 years in prison and a fine up to $10,000
+3rd Degree Felony: From two to 10 years in prison and a fine up to $10,000

 2nd Degree Felony: From two to 20 years in prison and a fine of up to $10,000, and

-- 1st Degree Felony: From five to 99 years in prison and a fine up to $10,000.
+1st Degree Felony: From five to 99 years in prison and a fine up to $10,000.

-How Rick Davis & Associates
+How Rick Davis & Associates Can Help

 While you can always rely on a public defender to handle your case, not having a skilled and experienced criminal defense attorney in your corner can always increase the risk of getting convicted and facing the maximum punishment for your charges.
 As an attorney with nearly 30 years of experience working within the criminal justice system, I am committed to protecting the rights and liberties of individuals faced with domestic violence charges.
 If you live in Bryan, Texas, or the surrounding communities of College Station, Brenham, Anderson, Washington County, or Caldwell, don’t face these charges on your own.
 Call or reach out to my firm, Rick Davis & Associates Attorneys at Law, today to schedule a free case evaluation.

-Hire a Skilled Domestic
+Hire a Skilled Domestic Violence Defense Attorney

-If you are facing domestic violence charges, don't face them alone.
+If you're facing domestic violence charges, don't face them alone.
 Contact Rick Davis & Associates today to schedule a free one-on-one case evaluation.
 Together we can sit down and discuss the details of your situation and outline an aggressive defense that can help protect your rights and fight for the best possible outcome for your case.
 Don’t wait.
 Call or reach out to my office today to learn more about how I can help you defend your name.